Prudential Center

 Prudential Center is a multipurpose indoor arena in Newark, New Jersey, United States.
 Opened in 2007, it is the home of the New Jersey Devils of the National Hockey League (NHL), the New York Sirens of the Professional Women's Hockey League (PWHL), and the men's basketball program of Seton Hall University.
 By 2023, it was among the top five concert venues worldwide by earnings.
 The arena is owned by the Newark Housing Authority and operated by Harris Blitzer Sports & Entertainment (HBSE), owners of the Devils.

 Background

 Fans and sports writers have nicknamed the arena "The Rock" in reference to the Rock of Gibraltar, the corporate logo of Prudential Financial, a financial institution that owns the naming rights to the arena and is headquartered within walking distance of it.
 In December 2013, the arena ranked third nationally and ninth internationally for self-reported annual revenue.

-At the time of its opening, Prudential Center was the first major league sports venue to be built in the New York metropolitan area since the Meadowlands Arena, the Devils' former home, opened in 1981.
+At the time of its opening, Prudential Center was the first major league sports venue to be built in the New York metropolitan area since Meadowlands Arena, the Devils' former home, opened in 1981.
 The arena was designed by Populous and Morris Adjmi Architects.
 It is owned by the Newark Housing Authority and operated by Josh Harris and David Blitzer of Harris Blitzer Sports & Entertainment (HBSE).